adaptive-democracy/hopeful-path/notes.md

 - coordination theory

 - economic cooperatives and economic activism
-- persistently democratic member cooperative: building an economic institution to fight on our behalf
+- adaptively democratic member cooperative: building an economic institution to fight on our behalf
   - economic foundations, starting as an online-first credit union
   - journalism and media
   - internet, computing hinting at separate essay about misdirected blockchain enthusiasm, hint at public forum